If an insured commits fraud, the insured will face a claim denial and the prospect of facing criminal charges.

 However, policyholders need to understand that sometimes insurance companies threaten to bring fraud charges unsupported by evidence to avoid paying valid claims.
-Based on my experience as both a former claims adjuster and as an insurance attorney, I have provided some examples of key red flags insurance companies focus on when investigating the possibility that a claim is fraudulent.
+Below are some examples of key red flags insurance companies focus on when investigating the possibility that a claim is fraudulent.

-Analysis of Claims History: If an insured has submitted an abnormally high number of claims or claims for an anomalous amount of losses, this will tend to raise red flags with insurance companies.
-Based on insurance company statistics, the most common type of non-professional insurance fraud involve homeowners’ claims and auto insurance claims.
+Analysis of Claims History: If an insured has submitted a statistically abnormal high number of claims in the past, this will raise red flags with insurance companies.
+Based on insurance company statistics, the most common type of non-professional insurance fraud involve homeowners claims and auto insurance claims.
 For example, an individual might claim items were destroyed during a fire or stolen during an auto break-in that never existed in the first place.
 Insurance companies keep in-depth records and have tools to analyze complex data to look for trends or anomalies that might suggest a claim is fraudulent.

-National Insurance Crime Bureau (NICB) Suspicious Loss Indicators List: The NCIB has created a list of loss indicators that are supposed to suggest that a claim may be false.
+National Insurance Crime Bureau (NICB) Suspicious Loss Indicators List: The NICB has created a list of loss indicators that are supposed to suggest that a claim may be false.
 Some of these factors that insurance companies consider include:

 - Medical claims by seasonal employees facing a layoff

 - Policyholder who provide handwritten receipts for repairs

 - Property damage from a fire that occurs shortly after a family dispute or immediately after the family vacates a vehicle or home